bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/README.md

 ```

 ## Inserting data into SQL table
-Once the loop is completed, the 12 tables are created in the SQL database server and each populated with data only from the selected spreadsheets ('Inpatient', 'ip', 'warded', 'inp' and 'ip').
+Once the load is completed, the 12 tables are created in the SQL database server and each populated with data only from the selected spreadsheets ('Inpatient', 'ip', 'warded', 'inp' and 'ip').

 <img src="https://github.com/bayyangjie/Patient-Experience-Study/blob/main/Images/tableplus_in01_in12.png?raw=true" width="25%">

 <br>

 # Data Cleaning
-Prior to merging the tables, each table was first checked for data quality issues such as additional unknown columns and table 'in02' was found to contain many additional columns under the label 'Unnamed: ' and containing null values.
+Prior to merging the tables, each table is first checked for data quality issues such as additional unknown columns and table 'in02' was found to contain many additional columns under the label 'Unnamed: ' and containing null values.
 Those columns were then dropped using ALTER TABLE and DROP functions.

 ```SQL
 # Verify each table to check for data inconsistencies